Diet for Preventing Kidney Stones

 There are some factors that affect kidney stone formation these vary from genes, environment, body weight, and fluid intake.

-Good news is there are a lot foods that can help you, they can create a normal balance of salts and minerals in urine and break up crystals before they cause a lot of trouble pain and damage in your body.
+The good news is there are a lot of foods that can help you, they can create a normal balance of salts and minerals in urine and break up crystals before they cause a lot of trouble pain and damage in your body.